-New York’s Long Island is a small wine region and has a short history of wine-producing, but its volume and quality of the wine-producing have increased over the decades because of its maritime climate.
+New York’s Long Island is a small wine region and has a short history of wine-producing, but its volume and quality of wine-producing have increased over the decades because of its maritime climate.

 One of the “Top 10 Wine Regions” in the world as rated by Wine Enthusiasts, Long Island’s wine production is heavily concentrated in the eastern part.
 The North Fork has most of the vineyards and 38 wineries.

 Most of these Long Island wineries comprise modern, rustic and, elegant tasting rooms, which are popular attractions for visitors from across the New York metropolitan area, and wine connoisseurs worldwide.

 If you asked which is the best among all the Long Island wineries, you wouldn’t get an exact answer ever.

 Every person has their taste and smell palate.
 Some prefer red wine as it tends to be fuller-bodied, richer, and, has a more complex flavor due to various ranges of fruity and spicy, while white wine tends to be less complex, lighter, more floral, and crispier.

 So here are some of the award-winning and world-class wine producers in Long Island wineries:

 Best Long Island Wineries

 Baiting Hollow is the first among the Long Island wineries you will see when you enter the wine country.
 Just 1.24 hrs from New York City, the vineyard hosts wine tasting in its beautifully restored tasting house from the 1800s.

 Its convenient location, award-winning wines, wonderful food & beverage selections, cool vibes, top live music entertainment, and other fun activities attract visitors all year round.